Board of Education Members

 John V. Filiberti served on the Eastchester UFSD Board of Education for nine years, including one year as President.
-He was appointed to the Southern Westchester BOCES Board in March 2015 to fill an unexpired term and was elected the following April.
-He is a real estate agent and self-employed small business consultant, as well as a part-time legislative aide at the Westchester County Board of Legislators, and an occasional instructor at Pace University in Manhattan.
+He was appointed to the Southern Westchester BOCES Board in March 2015 to fill an unexpired term.
+He was elected the following April and re-elected in 2018 and 2021.
+He is a legislative aide at the Westchester County Board of Legislators, as well as a licensed real estate salesperson and small business consultant.
 Previously, Mr. Filiberti was a Vice President for Merrill Lynch in New York City and a former Air Traffic Controller at the Washington Air Route Traffic Control Center in Leesburg, Virginia.

 Lynn Frazer-McBride has been a special education teacher, mentor, librarian and coach.
 A recent retiree, she currently works as a consultant staff developer for the New York City Department of Education.
 Mrs. McBride, the chair of the education committee, was first elected to the Mount Vernon School Board in 1995.
 During her tenure she has served as President and Vice President.
 Mrs. McBride was elected to the Westchester-Putnam School Boards Association in 2006.
 She is the legislative representative for the Federal Relations and the State Legislative Networks.
 She also participates on the legislative and Manhattanville-WPSBA College committees.
 In 2008, Mrs. McBride was also elected to the Board of the Association of Small City School Districts.
 She is an active member of the Council of Urban Boards of Education and the Alliance of Black School Educators.

 Nilesh Jain was appointed to the Southern Westchester BOCES Board of Education in the spring of 2022 to fill an unexpired term.